sselin/ROKO.Mobi.Android/README.md

 1) import RokoShare and RokoStikers Framework files:

 ```
-[File]->Import->General->Existing Projects into Workspace->Browse->Select [RokoShareLib] and [RokoStickers]
+[File]->Import->General->Existing Projects into Workspace->Browse->Select [RokoMobi]
 ```

+---

-2) Add these two android Library as dependency to your application project:
+2) Add this android Library as dependency to your application project:

 ```
-RokoShareLib
-RokoStickers
+RokoMobi
 ```
+---
 3) Add required permissions and the sticker activity to your AndroidManifest.xml
 ```
     <uses-permission android:name="android.permission.INTERNET" />